 - Season top side of skinned salmon with sea salt, ground black pepper and granulated garlic.

-- In a medium size non-stick pan heat oil over medium heat.
-When the oil is hot (but not smoking), place salmon seasoned side down into the pan.
+- In a medium size non-stick pan heat oil over medium heat and add the salmon seasoned side down into the pan.
 Allow salmon to sear until a browned crust is formed.
 You can go for a light golden crust or almost to blackened.

 - Turn the salmon over, cover with a lid and turn heat down to low.
 Salmon fillets will finish cooking in a couple of minutes.
 Timing will depend on the thickness of your fillets and how long you seared them.
 Cook to 135° – 145°.
 Serve alone or with a sauce of your choice.